btc-script-explorer/scantool/README.md

 #### Quick Start (with Bitcoin Core)

-**Each build comes with a QUICK START GUIDE and those instructions should be followed.**
+**Each build comes with its own QUICK START GUIDE.**

-For this example, we assume we are setting up the linux, amd64, non-docker release and will be connecting to Bitcoin Core 25.0.0 on a private network.
+For this example, we will configure and run the scantool docker image (the recommended way to run the scantool), connecting to Bitcoin Core 25.0.0 on a private network.
+Our example will assume the following:
-Our example node will be available at **192.168.1.99:9999** and must allow connections from **192.168.1.77**.
+- the node will be available at **192.168.1.99:9999**
+- the node will allow connections from **192.168.1.77**.

 (Obviously, the ip addresses, port numbers, username and password shown here must be replaced by the ones used in your specific setup. **Do not use the example values shown here.**)

 1. Make sure the following Bitcoin Core settings are set.
 Make sure txindex is set to 1 and your IP addresses and port numbers are correct.
+   **Use the values for your specific system.**

         txindex=1
         rpcbind=192.168.1.99:9999